 Given the electrochemical instability of the complexes, we turned our attention to the photocatalytic activity of these complexes.
 Although some complexes can act as photocatalysts and photosensitizers, this is not the case for 1b, 2b and 3b.
-Most Ru-based photocatalysts require the assistance of photosensitizers since their direct excitation leads to ligand dissociation.25 Shown in Fig. 3 are the results of the photocatalytic CO2 reduction experiments by compounds 1b, 2b and carried out in а CO2-saturated acetonitrile/triethanolamine (MeCN/TEOA, 4:1 v/v) solution containing a mixture of the catalyst and [Ru(bipy)3]2+ as the photosensitizer in a glass vial with a volume of 10 mL under continuous irradiation (light intensity of 150 mW/cm2 at 25 °C, λ > 300 nm).
+Most Ru-based photocatalysts require the assistance of photosensitizers since their direct excitation leads to ligand dissociation.23 Shown in Fig. 3 are the results of the photocatalytic CO2 reduction experiments using compounds 1b, 2b and 3b carried out in a CO2-saturated acetonitrile/triethanolamine (MeCN/TEOA, 4:1 v/v) solution containing a mixture of the catalyst and $[Ru(bipy)3]^{2+}$ as the photosensitizer in a glass vial with a volume of 10 mL under continuous irradiation (light intensity of 150 mW cm-2 at 25 °C, λ > 300 nm).
 To validate the photocatalytic data, various control experiments were carried out under different experimental conditions under irradiation with light.
-In the absence of [Ru(bipy)3]2+, the catalyst, or the sacrificial electron donor, TEOA, only a trace amount or no amount of product was produced, indicating that all the three components are necessary for efficient CO2 activation.
-The formic acid produced was quantified using the protocol reported by Kubiak et al.26 The results show that compounds 1b, 2b and 3b are efficient CO2 reduction catalysts under the conditions used (Table S1, ESI), although they also produce larger quantities of dihydrogen and trace amounts of formate.5d The source of protons is probably the TEOA.
-The turnover numbers for the production of CO is ~100 after 8 h and follows the order $1b > 2b \approx 3b$.
-Other complexes of the type trans(CI)-[Ru(bipy)(CO)2Cl2] (where bipy is a substituted bipy) have shown TON from ca. 100 to ca. 3000).7 was tested by adding 3 equivalents of Hg to the reaction solutions, and checking for changes in the products formation.
-These experiments (Figs. S7, S8, S9, ESI) did not show significative differences with respect to those obtained with Hg free solutions.
-This result leds to the conclusion that Ru(0) nanoparticles are not an active catalyst in this system.
+In the absence of $[Ru(bipy)3]^{2+}$, the catalyst, or the sacrificial electron donor, TEOA, only a trace amount or no amount of product was produced, indicating that all three components are necessary for efficient CO2 activation.
+The formic acid produced was quantified using the protocol reported by Kubiak et al.24 The results show that compounds 1b, 2b and 3b are efficient CO2 reduction catalysts under the conditions used (Table S1, ESI[†]), although they also produce larger quantities of dihydrogen and trace amounts of formate.^{5d} The source of protons is probably TEOA.
+The turn-over number for the production of CO is ~100 after 8 h and follows the order 1b > 2b \approx 3b.
+Other complexes of the type trans(Cl)-[Ru(bipy)(CO)2Cl2] (where bipy is a substituted bipy) have shown TON from ca. 100 to ca. 3000.7

-Figure 3 Turnover number CO and H_2 evolved from 0.1 mM Ru complexes, 1.6 mM $[Ru(bipy)3]^{2+}$ in a CO2-saturated MeCN-TEOA solution (4:1 v/v) irradiated by >300 nm visible light.
+Fig. 3 Turnover numbers for CO and H2 evolved from 0.1 mM Ru complexes, 1.6 mM $[Ru(bipy)3]^{2+}$ in a CO2-saturated MeCN-TEOA solution (4 : 1 v/v) irradiated by >300 nm visible light.